cupcakequeen77777/Quest-Game-Selenium/README.md

 # Quest-Game-Selenium

 Quest-Game-Selenium is an automated test suite designed to verify the end-to-end functionality of the Quest Game application using Selenium WebDriver.
-This project showcases a robust, **Test-Driven Development (TDD)** approach, focusing on acceptance testing, UI interaction, and automated regression for the Quest Game web application.
+This project showcases acceptance testing, UI interaction, and automated regression for the Quest Game web application.

 The suite covers critical user flows, simulates real player actions, and validates key features to ensure a reliable gaming experience.